An Appalachian Trail Tale

 “Don’t forget to drink water,” I reminded him.
 “Because it’s important to be hydrated while you suffer.”

-Rising above the lassitude, we’d work upwards to the top of Kinsman, a 4,358-foot prominence that allowed enormous views in all directions.
+Rising above the lassitude, we’d toil upwards to the top of Kinsman, a 4,358-foot prominence that allowed enormous views in all directions.
 Except when it’s foggy.

 It was foggy.

-Just as it’d been atop Mount Moosilauke, the conditions came and went, then came again--multiple orgasms, all in a matter of seconds.
-They prompted us to come and go just as hastily.
+Just as it’d been atop Mount Moosilauke, the conditions came and went, then came again--multiple orgasms, all without delay.
+This prompted us to come and go just as hastily.
 “Blink and ze weather changez,” said the beatnik Bearbell.
 “Mother Nature’z off her medz.”

-On the AT it seems sitting and savoring a summit is not feasible.
-Never mind it’s a deciduous world atop most peaks, but there’s also fog or other hikers or tears obstructing the views.
-Wind whipping furiously, rain saturating, cold snacking on your bones…all of it is too common.
+It seems sitting and savoring a summit is not feasible on the AT.
+Never mind the deciduous orchestration atop most peaks; there’s also fog or other hikers or sweat or tears obstructing views.
+Wind whipping furiously, rain saturating, cold snacking on your bones…it’s all all too common.
 The fruits of your labor are oft spoiled.

 We moved on.
-(Our guidebooks proclaimed the cost, though there was no caretaker or fee box in sight.)
-Interestingly, whereas most shelters along the AT have long since given up the ghost, this one was strong and spotless.
-Virtually immaculate.
+(Our guidebooks told of the cost, but there was no caretaker or fee box in sight.)
+Whereas most AT shelters have long since given up the ghost, this one was strong and spotless.
+Almost immaculate.
 I guess that’s what money does, but I knock on (hard) wood that the AT forever remains free of charge.
-I have serious misgivings, however; white blazes and red tape may readily merge.
+I have serious misgivings, however; white blazes and red tape may readily merge, as they already have in Great Smoky Mountains National Park.

-An hour past the shelter my sidekick and I reached another pricey accommodation, the semi-yurt-shaped Lonesome Lake Hut.
-It was the first of what we hoped would be many more AMC huts.
+An hour past the shelter my sidekick and I entered the semi-yurt-shaped Lonesome Lake Hut.
+It was the first of the AMC huts.
+Five star rustic.
 Snug, but satisfactory.
-Five star rustic.
 A handwritten sign on the wall said, NO SMOKING ALOUD.
 Even after I explained the blunder, Bearbell didn’t understand.
-The guy’s got a motor mouth, but an idle brain.
-Good thing he’s not a smoker, like so many Europeans.
+The motor mouth has but an idle brain.
+Good thing he’s not a smoker, as per so many Europeans.

 AMC is short form for the Appalachian Mountain Club, one of the oldest outdoor guilds in the United States.
 Founded in 1876 to “preserve and explore the White Mountains,” the group has since let its belt-line out, with lodges in New Jersey and Maine.
 It has one hundred and fifty thousand members.